Concept Of Numbers

 In other words, a quantity can be assigned with two types of nature represented by numbers.
 Basically, two distinct natures is discussed by Bhaskaracharya, Brahmagupta and many others.
 These are स्वं (positive) and क्षयगं (negative).

-A number (संख्या) is just an appearance, representing the magnitude of a quantity with certain action involved, enlightening us with the most fundamental measurement that an observer can take.
+A number (संख्या) is just an appearance, representing the magnitude of a quantity with certain action involved, enlightening us with the measurement that an observer takes.

 What do we mean by संख्या (Samkhya) is quite interesting: